moza993/Simple-Calc/README.md

 # Simple-Calc

-This is the Simple Calculator installer.
+This is the Simple Calculator.

+Requires Windows to run.